Wikia/discreETLy/dashboard/plugins/streaming/README.md

 The Streaming tab lists the applications that consume a data streams and put the records to the Data Warehouse.
 Each row contains a stream name, link to external monitoring screen (for example AWS Kinesis Monitoring tab) and status of the stream.
+Also a time series chart is presented, showing the lag of stream consumption (values are provided by LagProvider implementation and currently only InfluxDB is supported).

 Status is based on the alerts provided by Prometheus, but assigned to the tables that are filled by dumping the stream.
 The configuration file requires you to provide a list